cesarvr/blog/content/post/istio-2.md

 }
 ```

-As you might notice in the return type of the methods is an instance of the class, this is handy so we can chain the calls and minimize the event subscription.
+As you might notice in the return type of the methods is an instance of the class, this is handy so we can chain the calls and minimise the clutter.

 ### In-Memory DataBase and Calculations

-To make our *Stat* class useful we are going to keep a registry of the service usage, to persist this data we are going to create a "sophisticated" in-memory database.
+To make our *Stat* class useful we are going to keep a registry of the service usage, to persist this data we are going to create a "sophisticated" in-memory database by using this Javascript object to collect the data.

 ```js
 class Stats {